jsargpac/articles-compiler/README.md

 =======================

 Compiler of the articles history of the reader.
 It retrieves articles from Pocket and uses [Mercury Web Parser](https://mercury.postlight.com/web-parser/) to get article content.
-The articles are stored on a noSQL database (MongoDB) and can be analyzed to extract some usefuls indicators.
+The articles are stored on a noSQL database (MongoDB) and can be analyzed to extract some useful indicators.

 | Source | Supported |
 |----------|------|